labintsev/ladd-and-weights/paper_en.md

 - Carranza-García, M., Torres-Mateo, J., Lara-Benítez, P. and García-Gutiérrez, J., 2020.
 On the performance of one-stage and two-stage object detectors in autonomous vehicles using camera data.
 Remote Sensing, 13(1), p.89.
 - Redmon, J., 2016.
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition.
 - Li, X., Wang, W., Wu, L., Chen, S., Hu, X., Li, J., Tang, J. and Yang, J., 2020.
 Generalized focal loss: Learning qualified and distributed bounding boxes for dense object detection.
 Advances in Neural Information Processing Systems, 33, pp.21002-21012.
+- Hosang J., Benenson R., Schiele B. Learning non-maximum suppression //Proceedings of the IEEE conference on computer vision and pattern recognition. – 2017. – С. 4507-4515.